i0Ek3/blogie/README.md

 | Update specify article | PUT         | /articles/:id |
 | Get specify article    | GET         | /articles/:id |
 | Get article list       | GET         | /articles     |

+After that, you can use `curl` to test your APIs.
+If you don't know how to test you APIs with `curl`, you can check this [post](http://www.ruanyifeng.com/blog/2019/09/curl-reference.html) or just run script `./scripts/test.sh`.

 ### Error Code